avni-g/CS361_Microservice/README.md

 If you are planning to set up the server locally, complete the following steps:

+1) Run the pipfile to install dependencies.

+`pip3 install pipenv`

 1) Run app.py, which starts the server and contains routing for the POST and GET requests.

 `python app.py`